California Lawmakers Expected To Apologize For U.S. Internment Of Japanese Americans

 Imagine, he adds, "how much of a shock it was for people's rights to just be stripped from them."

-"I wanted to make sure that we acknowledged our mistakes and hopefully learned from them," says Al Muratsuchi, the assemblymember who introduced the resolution.
+"I wanted to make sure that we acknowledged our mistakes and hopefully learned from them," says Al Muratsuchi, the Assembly member who introduced the resolution.

-The Democrat, who represents a district southwest of LA that includes Torrance and Manhattan Beach, says that such a reminder is important not just for the preservation of history.
+The Democrat, who represents a district southwest of Los Angeles that includes Torrance and Manhattan Beach, says that such a reminder is important not just for the preservation of history.
 It's also important to note the "striking parallels between what happened to Japanese-Americans before and during World War II and what we see happening today," he says.

 "Not just the fearmongering rhetoric talking about the caravan [of migrants from Central America] or the images of children and families being held in cages, but we see what's happening to Muslim Americans.
 You know, after Pearl Harbor, the fear of the 'other' focused on Japanese Americans as potential spies; today, ever since 9/11, that same fear of the other has been focused on Muslim Americans as potential terrorists."